tomnific/LogosXX/README.md

 java -jar logos--.jar <path-to-tweak-file>
 ```

-Then take the output (`HLP-Tweak.xm`)and do everything you'd normally do to compile your tweak.
+Then take the output (`HLP-Tweak.xm` (or `LLP-Tweak.xm` if the high-level pass wasn't needed)) and do everything you'd normally do to compile your tweak.

 <br>